Malaga, as a lot of cities in Spain, is full of amazing markets to visit that reflect the culture and the past of the city.

 El Mercado el Carmen is another food market in Malaga.
 It is considered by the locals the best one if you want to buy fish and seafood.
 Located in El Perchel neighborhood, this market has been working for 140 years.

 As for the Atarazanas market, el Mercado el Carmen offers a wide variety of food: from fish and seafood to meat and vegetables and the prices of the products are affordable for everyone.

 The market has also a section where you can eat some of the best and the fresh food of Malaga and the locals sellers will help to make unique the visit of this place!

 It is open from Monday until Saturday from 08:00 to 16:00.
 Address: Calle la Serna, 3.

-“Made in Soho” takes place on the first Saturdays of every month from 10:00 to 15:00.
+Made in Soho takes place on the first Saturday of every month from 10.00 to 15.00.
 Address: Calle Tomás de Heredia.

 If you will be visiting Malaga during the weekend, as lot of tourists use to do, and you want to visit one of the food markets that we have showed you in this article, we recommend you to change your plan!

 If you walk around Malaga on Sunday, you will notice that this is the “day off” of the city; in fact, all the shops are closed and the food markets too.

 The best option is to postpone the visit to the next day and find an alternative plan; even if the shops are closed, there are still a lot of things that you can do since it’s the free entry day of the majority of the museums and the attractions.

 Discover which attractions are free on Sunday reading this article or join us in our Free Walking Tour; we will let you discover Malaga and the Atarazanas market as a real local, helping you to create unforgettable memories of your vacations!